tc39/proposal-smart-pipelines/readme.md

 <details open>
 <summary>Runtime semantics</summary>

-This algorithm was adapted from [ES Spec, § The new operator, § RS: Evaluation][].
+This algorithm was adapted from [ECMAScript The new operator, § RS:
+Evaluation][].
 [TO DO: Add link.]

 * PipelineBodyEvaluation
   * With parameter _headValue_.